-Where Council has considered a request to close a PAW and has determined that the PAW should remain open, Council's decision is final and no requests for reconsideration will be accepted.
-A new application for closure may be submitted no less than 18 months of the date of Councils decision.
+Where Council has considered a request to close a PAW and has determined that the PAW should remain open, Council's decision is final and will only be reconsidered were it is clearly demonstrated that the assessment has not been in accordance with the policy provisions.
+In the absence of a reconsideration being heard by Council a new application for closure may be submitted no less than 18 months of the date of Councils decision.